adtech-scott/samsara-sfmta/README.md

 # SFMTA - Samsara Integration with Route Cheking

-Modified By Scott for route checking. origianl work by Samsara Please contact support@samsara.com for more details
+Modified By Scott for route checking.
+Original work by Samsara Please contact support@samsara.com for more details